thindil/steamsky/README.md

 bases, engaging in combat, trading goods etc. There is no mandatory ending to the game, you may freely play until your character dies.
 The game is currently in constant development, but is in a playable state.
 Steam Sky is available for Linux and Windows 64-bit platforms.
+If you read this file on Github: **please don't send pull requests here**.
+All will be automatically closed.
+Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/steamsky) repository.

 ## Game versions
 There are currently 2 versions of the game:
-* 5.0.x: "stable" version of game.
+* 6.0.x: "stable" version of game.
 This version will receive bug fixes but no new features.
-Source code for this version is in the *5.0* branch.
+Source code for this version is in the *6.0* branch. **This** version.
-* 5.x: "development" version of game, future version 6.0.
+* 6.x: "development" version of game, future version 6.0.
 This is where game feature updates happen.
 Due to new features, save compatibility will typically break between releases.
 Use this version at your own risk.
-  Source code for this version is in the *trunk* branch. **This** version.
-If you read this file on Github: **please don't send pull requests here**.
-All will be automatically closed.
-Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/steamsky) repository.
+  Source code for this version is in the *trunk* branch.

 ## Build game from sources